-Between 1995 and 2004 an average of one in five flights were delayed.
+During the ten year period between 1995 and 2004 an average of one in five flights were delayed.
 The annual delay rates ranged from 16.5% (2003) to 25.5% (1996).
-Beginning in June 2003, domestic carriers are required to report the causes of flight delays (by selecting one of five broad delay categories) to the Bureau of Transportation Statistics (BTS).
-For example, in 2004 when 20% of all flights were delayed, these BTS data provide the following flight delay reasons (the proportion of all flights delayed is in parentheses): weather (6.4%), late arriving aircraft (5.9%), air carrier delay due to maintenance, equipment, or crew problems (5.2%), heavy traffic volume (1.6%), closed runways (0.4%), security delays (0.1%), and other (0.5%).
-The primary drivers of delays: weather and late arriving aircraft are subject to seasonal fluctuations with poor weather typically occurring in the winter while late arrivals are more common during the busy summer travel season.
+In June 2003, domestic carriers began reporting the causes of flight delays (by selecting one of five broad delay categories) to the Bureau of Transportation Statistics (BTS).
+For example, in 2004 when 20% of all flights were delayed, these BTS data provide the following flight delay reasons (the proportion of all flights delayed is in parentheses): local weather (6.4%), late arriving aircraft (5.9%), air carrier delay due to maintenance, equipment, or crew problems (5.2%), heavy traffic volume (1.6%), closed runways (0.4%), security delays (0.1%), and other (0.5%).
+The primary drivers of delays: weather and late arriving aircraft are subject to seasonal fluctuations with poor weather typically occurring in the winter, while late arrivals are more common during the busy summer travel season.

-This seasonality is apparent when flight delay rates are ranked by month between 1995 and 2007 (through March).
-We find that the top decile (fewest delays) is dominated by September and October while six months never appeared (January, March, May, June, July, August, and December).
-The most frequent months in the bottom decile (most delays) are December, January, and June while five months never appeared (March, April, September, October, and November).
+This seasonality is apparent by ranking the monthly flight delay averages for the 147 months between 1995 and 2007 (through March).
+We find that the top decile (the 15 months in our sample with the fewest delays) is dominated by September and October while six months never appeared (January, March, May, June, July, August, and December).
+The most frequent months in the bottom decile (the 15 sample months with the most delays) are December, January, and June while five months never appeared (March, April, September, October, and November).

-Before we can understand the causes of flight delays, we need to define the difference between carrier's and passenger's perspectives on flight delays.
-Carriers are keenly interested in the overall flight time (T) of a route since this determines the availability of an aircraft for the next flight.
+Before elaborating on the causes of flight delays, we first must define the difference between carrier's and passenger's perspectives on flight delays.8 Carriers are keenly interested in the overall flight time (T) of a route since this determines the availability of an aircraft for the next flight.
 Flight time is comprised of three components: minimum (M) travel time for the route, scheduled (S) excess travel time, and delay (D).
 Scheduled excess travel time S(C) depends on average airport and air traffic congestion (C) at both origination and destination.
-Delay D(C, X, $\epsilon$ ) depends on congestion (C) since more congested airports are subject to greater disruption from random events, economic and competitive factors (X) that represent an airline's willingness to accept delay (for example, seating capacity, yield, monopoly route, etc.), and random influences $\epsilon$ (for example, weather, maintenance issue, equipment failure, etc.).
+Delay D(C, X, ε) depends on congestion (C) since more congested airports are subject to greater disruption from random events, economic and competitive factors (X) that represent an airline's willingness to accept delay (e.g., seating capacity, yield, monopoly route, etc.), and random influences ε (e.g., weather, maintenance issue, equipment failure, etc.).
 Hence flight time is represented as:

-$$T = M + S(C) + D(C, X, \epsilon) \tag{1}$$
+$$T = M + S(C) + D(C, X, \epsilon)$$ (1)